satishlokkoju/hailo-apps-infra/hailo_apps/hailo_app_python/apps/detection_simple/README.md

 The application will detect and classify various objects.

-For more details, pleasee see the full detection application: [Full detection application](../../apps/detection/README.md)
+For more details, please see the full detection application: [Full detection application](../../apps/detection/README.md)

 #### Running with Raspberry Pi Camera input:
 ```bash